xocomaox/Time_Machine/LOG.md

 ```

 Except the & sign was backwards.
 This is what initially intrieged me about the door.
 Before anyone noticed, I left the hallway and went back to my cube to continue work.
 The new door was on my radar now, and I was determined to go back to see if it was locked.
 The "KEEP OUT" would indicate that it was not a locking door.
 Brooms can't be all that interesting, but "Misc" is always very interesting to me.
 I'll plan to go there tomorrow.

+**01/21/2015** - I was unable to get back to the door yesterday due to a high workload.
+Today I had extra time so I went down there after eating a hurried lunch to investigate.
+The hallway, again, was empty.
+I was nervous as soon as my hand touched the doornob.
+It was unlocked!
+I then immediately heard a noise to my right that sounded like someone coughing.
+Quickly, and without looking too suspicious, I turned and acted like I was just walking dow the hallway.
+Now that I know it is an unlocked door, I can go back whenever I'd like.